cedricfrancoys/betterfinance-doc/developer-manual.md

 --> Simple Post Type Permalinks

-## Templating
+# Templating

 ### Pages
 Under WP, pages are a special type of posts.

-WP bakery

-Allows to define clear division of pages in responsive rows and columns.
+WP bakery allows to define clear division of pages in responsive rows and columns.

 ### Custom types
 Inside the current theme main directory (e.g. \wp-content\themes\twentysixteen), copy single.php and rename it to single-{cutsom_type}.php